Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 Generally just improving the above noted factors will lower your detritus worm numbers to where they will again go un-noticed and be at much safer numbers for your aquariums bio load capacity.

-Complete removal is not necessary and generally not even recommended since these are excellent composters.
+Complete removal is not necessary and generally not even recommended since these are excellent decomposters.

 Generally when you see these worms emerging is when the oxygen levels are depleted in the substrate and these worms are seeking oxygen, so chemical treatment as generally for Planaria will further deplete oxygen and thus further deplete oxygen, often killing fish too.